 Permits are sold on a first-come, first-served basis starting in May.
-There is no deadline to purchase a permit; however, the last day to purchase a parking permit for the 2013-14 academic year and have the fees placed on your student tuition bill is July 8th, 2013.
-After this date the only payment method online is credit card.
+There is no deadline to purchase a permit; however, permits must be purchased by early July if you want the added to your fall bill.
+After this point, the only payment method online is credit card.
 Cash and checks will be accepted at the Parking Office.

 Keep in mind that high demand Restricted permits are sold on a first-come, first-served basis.
 Therefore, the earlier you purchase your permit the more likely it is that you will get your desired lot choice.